acoular/acoular/docs/source/news/index.rst

         * updates literature and adds `sphinxcontrib-bibtex` extension to support bibtex citation in the documentation.
         * cleans-up and structures the conf.py file and fixes missing acoular logo in documentation
         * fixes missing and wrong docstrings for `result` methods in :mod:`acoular.tbeamform`
+        * improves the explanation of the installation of dependencies
+        * add explanation on how to test specific Python version only

     **Internal**
         * refactoring of classes in :mod:`acoular.tbeamform` (moves buffer logic away from Beamformer classes)